ooni/ooni.org/content/post/2022-http3-measurements-paper/index.md

 We propose that the HTTP/3 filter is applied only to UDP traffic and identifies forbidden websites based on the IP address.
 In the paper, we have used the term "UDP endpoint blocking" to describe this method.

-# <a id="conclusion"></a>Conclusion
+# Conclusion

 We have seen less HTTP/3 blocking than HTTPS blocking at the vantage points in China, India, Iran and Kazakhstan.
 At the vantage point in Kazakhstan and in two networks in India, HTTP/3 traffic remained entirely unfiltered.
 In China (AS45090) and India (AS55836), we observed HTTP/3 impairment due to IP-blocklisting.
 In Iran (AS62442), we identified the use of a blocking method which targets HTTP/3 traffic differently than HTTPS traffic.
 We assume that it is in fact a UDP endpoint filter.

-# <a id="appendix"></a>Appendix
+# Appendix

-## <a id="appendixA"></a>A Input composition
+## A Input composition

 _Figure 1: Distribution of top-level domains (first horizontal bar) and sources (second horizontal bar) within each country-specific host list._

 {{<img src="images/domains.png" title="Test domains distribution." alt="Test domains distribution." width="75%">}}

 Figure 1 shows the composition of our country-specific input lists.
 The upper bar depicts the ratios of top-level domains.
 As you can see, there is a strong predominance of .com domains over local top-level domains.
 This is due to the fact that HTTP/3 was mostly deployed by large internet companies like Google, Facebook and Cloudflare that hold international domains.
 The lower bar shows which source lists we used to populate the input.
 Tranco is a research-oriented ranking of worldwide top sites.
 The [lists](https://github.com/citizenlab/test-lists/tree/master/lists) provided by the Citizen Lab include websites with global and local relevance in regards to censorship.

-## <a id="appendixB"></a>B Abbreviations for failure types
+## B Abbreviations for failure types

 |  |  |
 |---|---|
 |_TCP-hs-to_  |TCP handshake timeout  |